 We found 8 orthopedic trauma specialists who accept Coventry Bronze HMO near Newark, DE.

-Dr. Douglas Palma practices orthopedic trauma and sports medicine.
+Dr. Douglas Palma is a specialist in orthopedic trauma and sports medicine.
 After attending Temple University School of Medicine, Dr. Palma completed his residency training at Albert Einstein Medical Center, Philadelphia.
-His patients gave him an average rating of 3.0 out of 5 stars.
-United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate are among the insurance carriers that Dr. Palma honors.
+His average rating from his patients is 3.0 stars out of 5.
+He is an in-network provider for United Healthcare Platinum, United Healthcare Compass, United Healthcare Navigate, and more.

 Clinical interests: Sports Health, Wrist Problems, Elbow Problems, Shoulder Problems, Fractures, Knee Problems, ...
 (Read more)

 Dr. Eric Johnson's specialty is orthopedic trauma.
 After completing medical school at Penn State College of Medicine, Dr. Johnson performed his residency at Penn State Hershey Medical Center.
 His average patient rating is 4.0 stars out of 5.
 He honors United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, as well as other insurance carriers.

 Dr. Craig Smucker's specialties are orthopedic trauma and adult orthopedic reconstructive surgery.
 After completing medical school at Columbia University, College of Physicians and Surgeons, he performed his residency at a hospital affiliated with UMDNJ-New Jersey Medical School.
 Dr. Smucker honors Coventry, United Healthcare HSA, and United Healthcare HMO, as well as other insurance carriers.